 When I was researching hiking spots for this post, I often used Google Maps and looked for all the green spaces on the map.
 You can often find trailheads on Google Maps, and read reviews from other hikers about their experiences on the trail.

 Washington Trails Association also has an interactive map with icons for trails that you can click through to read information about the trails.
+As always, when hiking, aim to be responsible in your travels, and leave everything the way you found it.

 Options close to downtown for hiking in Spokane